~ a short story

 The world needed to be turned upside down.

-On the streets in the faraway world, among the realms coded as “advancing”, where the people are left to their own devices, where common cruelties source from class predators and inhumane institutions alike, Adam learned of just how much was missing.
+On the streets in the faraway world, among the realms coded as “developing”, where the people are left to their own devices, where common cruelties source from class predators and inhumane institutions alike, Adam learned of just how much was missing.
 Within leaders, within companies, within the hearts and minds of those manned at the levers, everything important was nowhere to be found.
 And he learned of how much of the scarcity, as the prime pulsing heart of so much global immiseration and horror, was utterly manufactured.

 In police raids and drug dens, over apartheid walls and along the march of warlords, at investor conferences and Presidential tours, he made his marks with simple actions.
 Guised as a volunteer traveler of myriad different initiatives and NGOs and corps, Adam walked the “Global South” with an eye ever to the towers.
 Less surveillance, more decentralized roots to start the work with.
 As a one man vanguard of charisma and stealth, he ascended them easily and made his differences felt.